Are armies in Africa more of a problem than a solution? | DW | 19.01.2022

 Many African armies suffer from a bad reputation.
 They are often poorly trained and ineffective.
 The reasons are manifold, including underfunding, revealed when they need to combat insurgents, as seen in Nigeria and Mozambique.
 In addition, armies are to blame for military coups backed by political actors, as happened in Mali, Guinea, and Sudan.
 Some are accused of corruption and misuse of resources, explains Nan Tian, senior researcher at SIPRI.
 "This is, however, a false representation.
 In general, African militaries are not like this," Tian told DW.
 One example is the Rwandan army, which has won international respect for its discipline and efficiency.

-There is also a wrong perception of African armies being outsized and eating up too much of the state budgets.
+There is also a wrong perception that African armies are outsized and eat up too much of the state budgets.
 "Both the relative number of personnel per inhabitants and the relative size of the budgets for the military are small in Africa in general," said Matthias Basedau, director of the GIGA Institute for African Affairs in Hamburg.

 Nigeria, for example, has the second biggest sub-Saharan army after South Africa.
 But with more than 150 million inhabitants, it has a comparatively modest number of 200,000 enlisted personnel.
 Russia, a country of 140 million, has more than one million soldiers.